wellecks/cws/README.md

 ##Your Task
 Your task is to use Conditional Random Fields to segment Chinese words.
 For a good background, see [Chinese Segmentation and New Word Detection using Conditional Random Fields](http://scholarworks.umass.edu/cgi/viewcontent.cgi?article=1091&context=cs_faculty_pubs).
+(Note: of course you could also create a completely different model (e.g. compression-based) to beat the baseline!)

 You can use the [CRFsuite](http://www.chokkan.org/software/crfsuite/) library to implement the model; several files have also been provided to help you implement the system.

 First, install CRFsuite by following the instructions found [here](http://www.chokkan.org/software/crfsuite/manual.html#id489766).
 Then, read through [the tutorial](http://www.chokkan.org/software/crfsuite/tutorial.html) to get an idea of how the library works.
-You can then fill out the commands to train the model, and to run it on the test set in`crf.py`.
+You can then fill out the commands to train the model, and to run it on the test set in `crf.py`.

 Next, pose word segmentation as a tagging problem by assigning a tag to each character based on whether it begins a new word (B) or does not begin a new word (N).
 The segmenting problem becomes a problem of assigning tags to the characters of a test sequence.
 In order to view the problem this way, we first need to tag the training set; to do so, fill in the functions found in `crf_formatter.py`.
 The CRFsuite tutorial is again helpful in understanding this step.